VermontAHS/IEE-Program/README.md

 The IE&E Program will also take smaller financial risks by taking a modular approach to developing its solution, or breaking up requirements into smaller, more readily manageable chunks of work.
 This approach allows the IE&E Program to find the best vendor for a specific need while also reducing vendor lock-in, thus mitigating risk, all the while delivering value to users more rapidly.

 The IE&E Program will also utilize an Agile development methodology, enabling nimble decision making as we learn and the ability to course-correct as we go, resulting in a greater opportunity to achieve our desired outcomes.
-This is an incremental approach to delivering value to users with their needs driving decisions is a bottom-up instead of top-down mindset.
+This incremental approach to delivering value to users, with their needs driving decisions, is a bottom-up instead of top-down mindset.

 ### Key Products